Milk Wood Lodges; Milk Wood

 Parking for 2 cars

 No boats, trailors, caravans or motorhomes to be parked

 Please note we do not do flexible start date and that we do Friday and Monday/Tuesday start dates ONLY, weeks Friday to Friday or Monday to Monday.
-Weekend 3 day short breaks Friday to Mondays or 3/4 days for the price of 3 Monday to Friday.
+Weekend 3 Night short breaks Friday to Mondays or 3/4 Nights for the price of 3 Monday to Friday.
 However late arrival and early departure is not a problem.
 We do no further discount on these breaks for shorter periods.
 We may do a special price's but only within 10 days of the start date, please contact.
 Price is inclusive of hot tub, sauna, all heating, logs for the wood burner, Wi-Fi, all linen & bathrobes.

 PLEASE NOTE THAT PRICING & AVAILABILITY are full up to date on this site and can be found under pricing and availability tabs at the top of the page and that the left hand column is the short break prices.
 Please ignore the daily rate column as they do not apply.

 Important dog's, we do not take large breads and all dogs must be at least 1 year old.
 Charges may apply of £25 per dog.
 I need to know the age & breed before booking.
 We may waver the charge if very small.
 We do not take cats.
 Other pet enquire with me .